X Division: Reception

-The X Division was generally regarded as one of the key attractions of TNA.
-Due to TNA focusing more on the heavyweight and main event picture, the X Division has been placed on the back-burner in recent memory.

-A 2005 three-way match between Christopher Daniels, Samoa Joe and A.J.
-Styles was given the rare rating of 5 stars by the Wrestling Observer.
+The X Division is generally regarded as one of the key attractions of TNA.
+A 2005 X Division Championship three-way match between Christopher Daniels, Samoa Joe and A.J.
+Styles at Unbreakable was given the rare rating of 5 stars by the Wrestling Observer.

-One of the most intense feuds in the X Division was between A.J.
-Styles, Christopher Daniels, and Samoa Joe.
-The feud started when Joe won the 2005 Super X Cup, becoming one of the best wrestlers in the division.
-Both Daniels and Styles disliked Joe, despite having had a feud of their own.

 Tournaments

+X Cup Tournaments

 TNA maintains three different styles of tournament referred to as "X Cup" tournaments.
 The Super X Cup tournament is a standard single-elimination tournament featuring one-on-one matches.
 The Americas X Cup tournament was a team-format points-based tournament featuring two teams of four wrestlers each, with each team representing a respective country that most or all of the wrestlers are from.
 Members of the team competed in a variety of matches, including singles matches and tag team matches, which accrued points for their side.
 The World X Cup tournament was an expansion on the Americas X Cup, in which four teams of four wrestlers competed.
 In the World X Cup, TNA always hosts a home team for the United States, with other countries such as Japan, Mexico, and Canada being represented by either TNA-contracted wrestlers or wrestlers from a promotion that TNA has a partnership agreement with.

 X Division wrestlers are generally the only TNA wrestlers that compete in the TNA X Cup Tournaments.
 The first such tournament was the TNA 2003 Super X Cup Tournament, which was won by Chris Sabin.